TheFelixFelicis/Conformal_Prediction_Anomaly_Detection/README.md

 6. `06_conformal_detector` — Variant A and Variant B conformal detectors
 7. `07_lead_time_analysis` — early-detection lead time
 8. `08_bias_audit` — subgroup bias and fairness audit

+It is also possible to download the All_Notebooks.zip file in order to get access to all of them in one go.